00:15:00

 • Starting a continuous infusion of vasopressors

-A 35-year-old male arrives at the emergency department after a motor vehicle collision.
-He shows signs of respiratory distress and a large hematoma is noticed in his neck region.
-What is the most appropriate initial management step?
+A 34-year-old male arrives at the emergency department after a high-speed motor vehicle collision.
+He has sustained significant facial trauma, including a probable mandible fracture.
+He is conscious but exhibiting labored breathing with visible blood in the oral cavity.
+What is the most crucial initial intervention?

 • Secure the airway